kyzym/chakra-react-phonebook/README.md

 npm start
 ```

-The application should now be running on [http://localhost:3000](http://localhost:3000).

 ## 🤝 Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 To contribute:

 1. 🍴 Fork the project.
 2. 🌳 Create a new branch.